 The transaction fully funds Gold Road for its 50% share of development capital and de-risks the Project to a significant degree through the introduction of a partner highly experienced in the development and operation of open-pit gold mines that has agreed to cover any cost overrun up to 10% of the total development budget.

-Under the Joint Venture Agreement, the Owner’s team assembled by Gold Road will transfer employment to Gold Fields and continue to manage the development of Gruyere.
-Gold Fields will also manage the operation of the mine.
+Under the Joint Venture Agreement, Gold Fields will manage the development of Gruyere and will also manage the operation of the mine.
 Gold Road retains responsibility for exploration on the Joint Venture tenements.

 Construction of the Project commenced at the beginning of 2017 and since then the project team has achieved a number of significant milestones and is scheduled to deliver first gold pour at the beginning of the 2019 June quarter.